-This vegan Asparagus Tart from Jazzy Vegetarian’s Deliciously Vegan is the perfect dish to serve at a springtime brunch.
-It’s great for Easter Sunday, Mother’s Day, or anytime you’re craving breakfast for dinner!
+Vegan Asparagus Tart from Jazzy Vegetarian’s Deliciously Vegan is a deliciously healthy dish to serve at a springtime brunch.
+It’s great for breakfast on Easter Sunday, lunch on Mother’s Day, or anytime you’re craving breakfast for dinner!
+Like a crustless asparagus quiche or savory pie, this recipe is super easy to make.
+It’s vegan and gluten-free.

 I first discovered Jazzy Vegetarian on PBS several years ago, and I loved how Laura Theodore made vegan cooking so easy – and fun, too!
 The show is now in its sixth season, and Laura is still cooking up deliciously easy vegan meals.